-A: If you are a registered shareholder and plan to attend the meeting on May 9, 2012 and wish to vote your shares in person at the meeting, do not complete or return the form of proxy.
+A: If you are a registered Shareholder and plan to attend the meeting on May 8, 2013 and wish to vote your Common Shares in person at the meeting, do not complete or return the form of proxy.
 Your vote will be taken and counted at the meeting.
 Please register with the transfer agent, Computershare Investor Services Inc., upon arriving at the meeting.